Where Are They Now? Updates From ABGC Research Grant Recipients

 During the qualitative analysis of interviews, Dr. Schwartz and her team discovered a recurrent theme regarding professional identity.
 Multiple participants referred to themselves as not providing “true” genetic counseling or feeling unable to refer to themselves as “genetic counselors.”
 This finding was unexpected, and Dr. Schwartz and her advisory board as a result proposed a new study of professional identity among genetic counselors: An Exploration of Genetic Counselors’ Professional Identity, which is being funded through the 2022 Jane Engelberg Memorial Fellowship within NSGC.
 Currently, Dr. Schwartz is conducting a scoping review of the genetic counseling literature regarding professional identity as well as interviews with 50 Genetic counselors from diverse backgrounds, settings and roles.

-The Patient Experience and Psychological Response to Reflexive BRCA Tumor Genetic Testing
+Research Project: The Patient Experience and Psychological Response to Reflexive BRCA Tumor Genetic Testing

 Year: 2020